Chris Heighington: Representative career

 Heighington has a British passport through his father, and was eligible to represent England if he chose to (Heighington's father Tom emigrated to Australia when he was about 15 from County Durham, an area the family have retained strong links with, including their association with the village of Heighington near Darlington).
 Heighington took up the option in 2011 and was named in the England train-on squad for the 2011 Four-Nations.
 Coach Steve McNamara noting, "His work-rate and work ethic are first class."
 Heighington played in the warm up test against France and also the opening game of the Four Nations against Wales.
 He scored his first international try against Wales after Gareth Widdop put him over the line.
 Heighington played in all the preliminary games of the Four Nations, scoring a further try, but was ruled out of participating in the final.

-In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.
+In October 2017, he was selected in the England squad for the 2017 Rugby League World Cup.

+Statistics

+Post playing

+In 2019, Heighington was inducted as a life member of the Wests Tigers.
+In 2023, Heighington had completed his certificates for Fitness and begun Chris Heighington Sports Performance.
+Heighington was also named as assistant coach of the Wests Tigers alongside Robbie Farah, and was made strength and conditioning coach for the teams NSW cup side..